 - More desk space: Many stands create usable space under the laptop for a keyboard, notebook, or dock.

 - Cleaner “real workstation” feel: Small upgrade, big difference in how your desk functions.
+If you’re working with a compact desk, our Small-Space Setup Guide can help you make better use of limited depth and surface area.

 Important ergonomic note: If you raise your laptop high, you’ll usually want an external keyboard and mouse so your arms stay comfortable while your screen stays high.

-Types of laptop stands (and who they’re for)
+Types of laptop stands

 Adjustable laptop stands